narfman0/AOE2HDAutoChapter/README.md

 The bot starts PAUSED.
 To unpause, press the F5 key.
 This toggles, so pause again with F5 and so on.

-If you wish to adjust the itnerval, open bot.au3 and note the '5'.
-It's not an incredible complex file :)
+If you wish to adjust the interval, open bot.au3 and note the '5'.
+It's not an incredibly complex file :)

 Enjoy!
 Chapter should be saved every <period> minutes!
 Hurrah!